realTobby/PQSE/README.md

 I am not responsible for any damage you do to your Switch or Save file.
 Use this program at your own risk.
 Always have a backup of your savefile!

-Interested?
-Check the wiki for a How to: https://github.com/xSillusx/PQSE/wiki

 Credits:
 - @xSillusx - Original Author